PacificCommunity/seapodym-codebase/README.md

     [~/seapodym/example-configs/skipjack/]$ seapodym -s skipjack_F0.xml

   The simulation log can be compared with the one provided in sim\_F0.out file.
+Note that running this simulation with fishing requires fisheries data, which are not public, so the specific requests should be sent to SPC to inquire for the access to the data.
+Then, the simulation with fishing can be run with the XML configuration file skipjack.xml, and the screen log compared with provided sim.out file.

+  Example **albacore**

+  Similarly to skipjack example, this the pre-configured model of albacore tuna, [parameterized and validated with fisheries data](https://www.sciencedirect.com/science/article/pii/S0967064519301511).
+The configuration file will allow running the South Pacific population dynamics model.
+To run this model, download the forcing directory from the [OSF data repository](https://osf.io/j53hc).

+  Unzip and place the forcing files into a local directory without modifying the folder structure.

+  Open the albacore\_F0.xml parfile and modify the ${SEAPODYM\_HOME} to the address with unzipped *data* folder.

+    [~]$ cd example-configs/albacore/

+  and run

+    [~/seapodym/example-configs/albacore/]$ seapodym -s albacore_F0.xml

-Note that running this simulation with fishing requires fisheries data, which are not public, so the specific requests should be made to SPC to inquire for the access to the data.
+  The simulation log can be compared with the one provided in sim\_F0.out file.
+Note that running this simulation with fishing requires fisheries data, which are not public, so the specific requests should be sent to SPC to inquire for the access to the data.
+Then, the simulation with fishing can be run with the XML configuration file albacore.xml, and the screen log compared with provided sim.out file.

 ## Documentation
 For further information on how to use SEAPODYM for simulation studies and model developments see the [Model Reference Manual](docs/manual/Seapodym_user_manual.pdf).
 Doxygen generated [Code Documentation](docs/code-dox/codedoc_seapodym.pdf) can be consulted for a quick overview of the C++ numerical model code.